-According to the CDC, one in every three adults age 65 and older falls each year (Falls Among Older Adults).
+Each year, millions of adults, 65 and older fall.
+According to the CDC, one out of four older adults age 65+ falls each year ("Facts About Falls").
 Falls can cause moderate to severe injuries, such as hip fractures and head injuries, or can result in death.
 Hip fractures and head injuries are two of the top conditions of which St. Anthony's patients have.

-According to the Florida Department of Health, in Broward County, there were 334 deaths from unintentional falls from 2013 - 2015 (Florida Charts).
+According to the Florida Department of Health, in Broward County, there were 334 deaths from unintentional falls from 2018-2020. ("Deaths from Unintentional Falls").

 In nonfatal falls, the number of falls increases dramatically with age.
-The number of nonfatal fall injuries for individuals age 85 and older is 96% higher than for individuals age 60-64, as shown n Figure 13 below.
+The number of nonfatal fall injuries for individuals age 85 and older is 88% higher than for individuals age 60-64, as shown in Figure 13 below.